What is a Domestic Misconnection?

-There will be typically two staff (Stormwater Assessors) per team calling to selected private houses to find domestic misconnections.
-The Stormwater Assessors will carry SDCC swipe ID cards and also larger DURL project ID cards to present to homeowners.
-The Assessors will also carry with them a large electronic tablet to record their work, a clipboard, and some small hand tools to assist them with their work.
-At present, they do not have a logo on their van, but 5 of the 6 vans are electric Renault Kangoos.
+There will typically be two staff (called Stormwater Assessors) per team calling to selected private houses to find domestic misconnections.
+The Stormwater Assessors will carry large DURL Project ID cards to present to homeowners/tenants.
+The Assessors will also carry with them an electronic tablet and clipboard or notepad, to record their work, and some small hand tools to assist them with their work.
+At present, they do not have a DURL Project logo on their vans, but all vehicles are electric Renault Kangoos.

 How much access to my property is needed?

-What is involved in an assessment of my house?
+What is involved in an assessment of the drainage at my house?

 How long will the assessment take?